bullet-db/bullet-db.github.io/docs/ws/api-json.md

 In this example the first window would include 3 records, the second would include 7 records, the third would include 10 records and the fourth would include 12 records.

-#### **Sliding "Reactive" Windows**
+#### **Sliding Windows**

 Sliding windows emit based on the arrival of an event, rather than after a certain period of time.
 In general sliding windows often do some aggregation on the previous X records, or on all records that arrived in the last X seconds.
-Bullet will support this functionality in the future, at this time Bullet only supports **Sliding Windows of size 1**, often referred to as "reactive" windows.
-It does not support sliding windows with an aggregation at this time.
-Effectively this query will simply return every event that matches the filters instantly to the user.
+At this time, Bullet only supports sliding windows on the previous X records.
+It does not support sliding windows with any aggregation but ```RAW``` at this time.
+If you set X to 1, the query will effectively return each record as they arrive to the user.

 ![Reactive Windows](../img/reactive.png)

-The above example would be specified with the window:
+The above example would be specified with the window (you may replace every and last with higher values):

 ```javascript
 "window": { "emit": { "type": "RECORD", "every": 1 },